Learn practical ways to add speed and convenience to OmniFocus on Mac and iOS.

 Keyboard Maestro Macros

-Click the “Download Macros” button to download a zip file containing the Keyboard Maestro macros that were featured in this webinar.
+Click the “Download Macros” button to download a zip file containing the Keyboard Maestro macros that were featured in this session.

 Please Note: Most macros reference built-in perspectives and features and will work without any additional modification, but a few (Jump to Important, Search Available and Search Remaining) rely on custom perspectives.
 For more information on creating custom perspectives watch the Custom Perspectives with OmniFocus for Mac (Pro) video.
 It will also be necessary to remap the hotkeys contained within these macros if they conflict with other hotkeys you’re using.
 These macros are provided without warranty and are not guaranteed to work in current or future versions of OmniFocus.